ikaren/auto-man/README.md

 ### Generated Project Structure
-Auto-Man can generate a Java project built by maven. the Java project including 5 modules.
+Auto-Man can generate a Java project built by maven. the Java project includes 5 modules.

 ```java
 --foo-parent